Why 'getting lost' in a good book is the break your brain needs right now

 Getting lost in a good book provides the good kind of escape

-And finally, if you need a break from the daily grind or everyday stressors, reading can take your mind away from what’s worrying you in a good way, letting you temporarily escape, Green says.
+And finally, if you need a break from the daily grind or everyday stressors, reading can take your mind away from what’s worrying you — in a good way — by letting you temporarily escape, Green says.
 “People who are absorbed in a story world aren’t ruminating on their own personal concerns.”

 Studies show that several types of media, from books to TV shows to music, can definitely help with mood management.